LiamJCates/Programming-Notes/C++/Syntax/Statements/comments.md

 The compiler ignores anything that appears after // on the same line.

+A single-line comment:

+  starts with a double slash (//) and ends with a newline.

+A single-line comment can contain any text, including additional double slashes.

 Having comments to the right of a line can make both the code and the comment hard to read, particularly if the line is long.
 If the lines are fairly short, the comments can simply be aligned (usually to a tab stop), like so:

 std::cout << "Hello world!\n";        // std::cout lives in the iostream library
 std::cout << "Nice to meet you!\n";   // this is easy to read